bradgwest/paap/paper.md

 #### Artificial Learning

 Neural networks can be shown to approximate any continuous function [TODO cite this, pg.
-28 in englebrecht] to some desireable level of accuracy.
+28 in englebrecht] - (Hornik,  Kurt.
+Approximation  capabilities  of  multilayerfeedforward networks.Neural networks, 4(2):251–257,1991.) to some desireable level of accuracy.
 NNs achieve this impressive result by "learning" the appropriate weights and biases, progressively updating these values until